unm-historiography/metahistory/essays/thematic/oral-history.md

 {% include figure.html
   class="img-left"
   width="33%"
-  caption="This is a reel to reel by Magnetophon, from a German radio station, who was the first to invent the reel to reel during World War II." image-url="1930reeltoreel.jpg" source-url="https://en.wikipedia.org/wiki/Magnetophon#/media/File:Ton_S.b,_tape_unit.jpg"
+  caption="This is a reel to reel by Magnetophon, from a German radio station, who was the first to invent the reel to reel during World War Two" image-url="1930reeltoreel.jpg" source-url="https://en.wikipedia.org/wiki/Magnetophon#/media/File:Ton_S.b,_tape_unit.jpg"